English trust law: Charitable trusts

-Formation of imposed trusts
+Imposed trusts

 The Corpus Juris Civilis (534 AD) of Justinian I (depicted left) followed Gaius' Institutes (170 AD) by categorising the law of obligations into contracts, delicts, and "miscellaneous" others.
 Unjust enrichment was slowly seen as a third category, but it is controversial whether proprietary rights arise to reverse it.
 Resulting trusts and some constructive trusts are usually conceptualised as responding to unjust enrichment.

 While express trusts arise primarily because of a conscious plan that settlors, trustees or beneficiaries consent to, courts also impose trusts to correct wrongs and reverse unjust enrichment.
-The two main types of imposed trusts, known as "resulting" and "constructive" trusts, do not necessarily respond to any intentional wishes.
+The two main types of imposed trusts are resulting and constructive trusts.

 There is significant academic debate over why they arise.
 Traditionally, the explanation was this was to prevent people acting "unconscionably" (i.e. inequitably or unjustly).
 Modern authors increasingly prefer to categorise resulting and constructive trusts more precisely, as responding to wrongs, unjust enrichments, sometimes consent or contributions in family home cases.
-In these contexts, the word "trust" still denotes the proprietary remedy, but resulting and constructive trusts usually do not come from complete agreements.

 Having a property right is usually most important if a defendant is insolvent, because then the "beneficiaries" under resulting or constructive rank in priority to the defendants' other creditors: they can take the property away first.

 Generally, resulting trusts are imposed by courts when a person receives property, but the person who transferred it did not have the intention for them to benefit.
 English law establishes a presumption that people do not desire to give away property unless there is some objective manifestation of consent to do so.
-Without positive evidence of an intention to transfer property, a recipient holds property under a resulting trust.

 Constructive trusts arise in around ten different circumstances.
 Though the list is debated, potentially the courts will "construe" a person to hold property for another person, first, to complete a consent based obligations, particularly those lacking formality, second, to reflect a person's contribution to the value of property, especially in a family home, third, to effect a remedy for wrongdoing such as when a trustee makes a secret profit, and fourth, to reverse unjust enrichment.